DrParulShah/Melanoma_Detection_Using_CNN/README.md

 - So drop out and data augmentation is useful in overcoming overfitting

-- Also we can see that relativel higher number of convolution layers is helping in improving accuracy.
+- Also we can see that relatively higher number of convolution layers is helping in improving accuracy.
 This is because important features and patterns are identified better

 ### This code opened up a lot of possibilities of how a CNN can do fantastic job in classifying something so useful, almost life saving.
 ### With more GPU time, one can definitely get higher accuracy and save man lives.